 It’s almost like it was designed by an adventure biker’s exact specifications.
 Brought to life by the tremendous power of engineering (and loads of Chinese cash).

-Don’t be fooled, though – expect a challenging riding.
-With tight technical corners, stomach-turning cliff-edges to avoid, and occasional traffic.
+Don’t be fooled, though – expect a challenging ride.
+With tight technical corners, stomach-turning cliff edges to avoid, and occasional traffic.

 Often the vehicles can only squeeze in tight.
 Certainly in the narrow sections of the highway.
 There’s also extreme altitude to contend with, so do not forget several days of prior acclimatization is essential.

 But to really experience riding the Himalayas, there are times you’ve got to put the pavement behind you and ride the rough-and-ready backroads as the locals do!